Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 ## Known flaws

-This code prints one packet after the other and uses a fixed timer inbetween packets to let time to the printer to print.
+- This code prints one packet after the other and uses a fixed timer inbetween packets to let time to the printer to print.
 It could use a detection from busy state from the printer and stuff packets by groups of 9 like the SD version.
 It does not all of that now (maybe one day).
+- Indexed images can be more or less supported (issue on the GNU Octave side).

 ## Acknowledgements